bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-jira-manual.md

 This is a 2-series tutorials:

-- Manage Database Change with Jira (this one)
+- Manual Database Change with Jira (this one)
 - [Automate Database Change with Jira](/docs/tutorials/database-change-management-with-jira-automated/)

 ## Prerequisites